Henk Meutgeert

 Meutgeert as well.
 Henk Meutgeert is a real builder of bridges, who writes arrangements for his orchestra with unparalleled virtuosity, based on compositions by soloists.

-Examples of these soloists, who are guests to the Amsterdam
+Examples of these soloists, who are guests to the Amsterdam Concertgebouw and

-Bimhuis are Elvin Jones, Joe Henderson, George Coleman and Tom Harrell, but
+the Bimhuis are Elvin Jones, Joe Henderson, George Coleman and Tom Harrell, but

-Han Bennink, Jean “Toots ” Thielemans, Misha Mengelberg, Guus Jansen and
+also Han Bennink, Jean “Toots ” Thielemans, Misha Mengelberg, Guus Jansen and

 Theo Loevendie.
 Henk also brings together musicians who have never played together before.